Abercrombie promises more styles, sizes for women

-A&F shares closed down 14 percent at $33.13 on Wednesday after the company reported a seventh quarterly fall in same-store sales in a row and warned of a tough holiday season.
+A&F shares fell as much as 13.6 percent to $33.58 on Wednesday after the company reported a seventh quarterly fall in same-store sales in a row and warned of a tough holiday season.

-Analysts and investors have been looking for a new strategy from the company as its shares have now lost about 30 percent of their value this year.
+Analysts and investors have been looking for a new strategy from the company as its shares lost around a fifth of their value this year until Tuesday's close.

 "We recognize that our businesses have been and will continue to be disrupted by both fast fashion and pure play e-commerce competitors," said Leslee Herro, A&F's head of planning and allocation, at an analyst briefing on Wednesday.